Finally

 Accountability

 FSF will start by working with the top segment of farms that are already putting sustainable levels of phosphorus and sulfur fertilizer (or manure equivalents) on each year, to replace what is taken off of the land in harvested grain.
 Such farmers have shown a history of land stewardship, that can be verified with records of fertilizer purchases.
 Partner farmers will also agree to leave all of that year’s crop residue, forgoing the short-term payoff they might receive from selling bales to livestock operations.
 This can be easily verified with photos of the land in late Fall or early Winter.
-FSF hopes that by rewarding those farmers already taking the long view and budgeting for sustainability, we will give clear direction and the financial assistance needed finally to vastly improve their soil, inspiring other farmers to move in the same direction.
+FSF hopes that by rewarding those farmers already taking the long view and budgeting for sustainability, we will give clear direction and the financial assistance needed to vastly improve their soil, inspiring other farmers and assistance programs to move in the same direction.

 Cost

-Roughly on the order of fifty to one hundred dollars of balancing nutrients, transport, application and the oversight required will lock up at least a ton of carbon in the first two meters of soil on a partner farm (some years conditions will allow even cheaper carbon sequestration, but this is a price-floor we can confidently model to give donors a sense of scale).
+We calculate on the order of fifty to one hundred dollars of balancing nutrients, transport, application and the oversight required will lock up at least a ton of carbon in the first two meters of soil on a partner farm (some years conditions will allow even cheaper carbon sequestration, but this is a price-floor we can confidently model to give donors a sense of scale).
 We dissuade people from trying to use an engineer mindset to strictly compare carbon sequestration techniques based on one number, as a true comparison has to take into account the non-quantifiable benefits of a more robust food system, and the security of soil carbon from logging and fire dangers, etc.

 Evidence-based